coder/coder/docs/contributing/frontend.md

 ## Routing

 We use [react-router](https://reactrouter.com/en/main) as our routing engine and adding a new route is very easy.
-If the new route needs to be authenticated, put it under the `<RequireAuth>` route, if it needs to live inside of the dashboard, put it under the `<DashboardLayout>`.
+If the new route needs to be authenticated, put it under the `<RequireAuth>` route and if it needs to live inside of the dashboard, put it under the `<DashboardLayout>` route.

 The `RequireAuth` component handles all the authentication logic for the routes and the `DashboardLayout` wraps the route adding a navbar and passing down common dashboard data.

 ## Pages

 Pages are the top-level components of the app.
 The page component lives under the `src/pages` folder and each page should have its own folder so we can better group the views, tests, utility functions and so on.
-We use a structure where the page component is responsible to fetch all the data and passing it down to the view.
+We use a structure where the page component is responsible for fetching all the data and passing it down to the view.
 We explain this decision a bit better in the next section.

-> ℹ️ Code that is only related to the page should live inside of the page folder but if at some point it is used from other pages or components, you should consider to move it to the `src` level in the `utils`, `hooks` or `components` folder.
+> ℹ️ Code that is only related to the page should live inside of the page folder but if at some point it is used in other pages or components, you should consider moving it to the `src` level in the `utils`, `hooks` or `components` folder.

 ### States

-A page usually has three states at least: **loading**, **ready** or **success**, and **error** so remember to always handle these scenarios while you are coding a page.
+A page usually has at least three states: **loading**, **ready** or **success**, and **error** so remember to always handle these scenarios while you are coding a page.
 We also encourage you to add visual testing for these three states using the `*.stories.ts` file.

 ## Fetching data